geophysics-ubonn/reda/Readme.md

 * add a 'switch_polarity' option to the containers (do we need K factors then?)

+* make the built-in plot functions aware of the various additional dimensions such as timestep, frequency, etc. Perhaps via a 'split_into_dimensions' switch?

 * implement the following containers:

 	* ERT